superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 ![Visualization Query Post](../assets/use_cases/social_media_retrieval/query_post_visualization.png)

-Because the query was split into multiple chunks, our results are closer to the queries.
+Because the query was split into multiple chunks, our results are now closer to the queries.
 But they still aren't that great.

 Can we improve the quality of our retrieval system using the **rerank** pattern?
+Let's see.

 ### 5.4.
 Rerank

-We use a rerank step to refine our retrieval for the initial query.
 Our initial retrieval step - because it used cosine similarity (or similar distance metrics) to compute distance between query and post embeddings - may have missed more complex (but essential) relationships between the query and the documents in the vector space.
 Reranking leverages the power of transformer models that are capable of understanding more nuanced semantic relationships.
+So let's use a rerank step to refine our retrieval for the initial query.

 We use a **cross-encoder** model to implement the reranking step, so we can score the query relative to all retrieved posts individually.
 These scores take into consideration more complex relationships than cosine similarity can.
 Under the hood is a BERT classifier that outputs a number between 0 and 1 according to how similar the 2 given sentences are.
 The BERT classifier outputs 0 if they are entirely different, and 1 if they are a perfect match.

 ![Bi-Encoder vs. Cross-Encoder](../assets/use_cases/social_media_retrieval/bi-encoder_vs_cross-encoder.png)

-But, you might ask, "Why not use the **cross-encoder** model from the start if it is that much better?"
+But, you might ask, "Why not use the **cross-encoder** model from the start, if it is that much better?"

 The answer, in a word, is speed.
 Using a cross-encoder model to search your whole collection is much slower than using cosine similarity.
 To optimize your retrieval, therefore, your reranking process should involve 2 steps:
 1. an initial rough retrieval step using cosine similarity, which retrieves the top N items as potential candidates